How To Create A Blog Page In WordPress

-Note: How your blog posts display on your site can depend to a large extent on the WordPress theme you use.
+Note: How your blog posts appear on your site depends to a large extent on what WordPress theme you use.

 Simple … just create a ‘blog page’!

-You can call your page anything you want (e.g. “Blog”, “Updates”, “Company Blog,” etc).
-In the example below let’s call this page “Blog”…
+You can call this page anything you want (e.g. “Blog”, “Demo”, “Finance Blog,” etc).
+For our example, let’s call this page “Blog”…

 - Select A static page.